amarula/dyndesign/docs/extended_class_communication.md

     suppressed for all the callables.<br/><br/>

 - **fallback**: Callable (*Optional*)
-    If any callable invoked within the `safezone` context does not exists at the call time, then a "fallback" function is called with the same arguments passed to the missing callable.<br/>
+    If any callable invoked within the `safezone` context does not exist at the call time, then a "fallback" function is called with the same arguments passed to the missing callable.<br/>